YaolingYang/SparsePainter/README.md

 * **-loo** Paint with leave-one-out strategy: one individual is left out of each population (self from own population).
 If `-loo` is not specified under reference-vs-reference painting (`reffile=targetfile`), each individual will be automatically left out of painting.
 For accuracy, please do not use this command if any of the reference populations has very few (e.g. <=5) samples.

 * **-rmrelative** Leave out the reference sample that is the most related to the target sample under leave-one-out mode (`-loo`), if they share at least ``relafrac`` proportion of SNPs of a continuous segment.
 Please do not use this command for reference-vs-reference painting.

+* **-outmatch** Output the number of matches at each SNP for each target haplotype.
+The output file format is a gzipped text file (.txt.gz).

 ### Commands with values